msoulier/pelican_blog/content/pages/resume.rst

 and 9.0.
 Quite challenging for a small development team, but we've found that using the appropriate tools goes a very long way, and Git is the appropriate tool here.

+In 2014 my team finished up the 8.0 release, and used 8.1 to port it to an updated base MSL operating system.
+8.1 also saw the addition of a custom ReST service that I wrote for MSL, written in Perl and using the Mojolicious web framework, with a custom OAuth 1.0a implementation that I wrote myself, as the Net::OAuth module did not seem to be implemented properly.
+I wrote the ReST framework with plugins in mind, and after MSL's plugin, MBG's was next, making use of a back-end Tornodo process to centralize validation in the Django forms and models.

+In 2015 we made major user interface changes in MBG in the 9.0 release, fixing performance issues in our event processing by going to an on-demand polling model for system status.
+Meanwhile the 8.1 version of the ReST framework had to be maintained permanently as version 1 of the API, so I added a new serialization framework that included versioned adapters, so we could continue to make schema changes but present the same ReST API.
+We also added full Unicode support in the management layer, working around the inability of our core service to understand it.
+Additional threads were added to the management layer's event daemon to improve performance, and I began experimenting with C++ and Google Go versions of this daemon, as Python's performance limitations began to show, including issues with the Global Interpreter Lock in a multi-threaded, multi-core environment.

+The 9.1 release continued this theme, and included an overhaul of our metrics graphing subsystem, moving to use jquery-jqplot to make the graphs more live and interactive.
+This did involve solving some performance problems with large amounts of data, including aggresive caching.
+2015 closed out with our start on the MBG 9.2 release, which mostly involved alignment with Mitel's latest mergers and acquisitions, but for myself included integration of a new webrtc component, to permit anonymous and subscriber calls to our call managers from a simple web browser.

+At this time, we are working on MBG 9.3, primarily improving on work in 9.2.

 On the side, I set up and still maintain an internal R&D Wiki and Mailing list server, now used by the bulk of the R&D organization.
 I have given several